puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 #### Classifying PE Groups

-For fresh installations of PE 3.7.0, node groups in the classifier are created and configured during the installation process.
+For fresh installations of PE 3.7, node groups in the classifier are created and configured during the installation process.
 For upgrades, these groups are created but no classes are added to them.
-This is done to help prevent errors during upgrade process.
+This helps prevent errors during the upgrade process.

 The [preconfigured groups doc](./console_classes_groups_preconfigured_groups.html) has a list of groups and their classes that get installed on fresh upgrades.

-If you are upgrading to PE 3.7.x, you will need to follow the preconfigured groups doc and manually configure these classes to ensure correct PE functionality.
-This should be done post-upgrade.
+>**Note**: If you are upgrading to PE 3.7, you need to manually configure classes as described in the [preconfigured groups doc](./console_classes_groups_preconfigured_groups.html).
+You can badly damage your PE installation if you remove these classes.
+Configuration should be done post-upgrade.

 ### Upgrading to Role-Based Access Control (RBAC)

-After upgrading to PE 3.7.0, you will need to set up your directory service and users and groups.
+After upgrading to PE 3.7, you will need to set up your directory service and users and groups.
 Note that when you upgrade, PE doesn't migrate any existing users.
 In addition, PE doesn't preserve your username and password.
 You'll now log in with "admin" as your username.

 For more information about RBAC, refer to [Working with Role-Based Access Control](./rbac_intro.html).